Osferay/AutF2/README.md

 -----

 The AutF2 package provides methods to solve the conjugacy problem in the group of automorphisms of the free group of rank 2.
+It includes a bundled copy of the C++ library [*CBraid*](https://github.com/jeanluct/cbraid).

 Installation
 ------------

-Either place the folder in the pkg subdirectory of your gap folder, or in any other folder where you have write permission.
+First place the folder in the pkg subdirectory of your gap folder, or in any other folder where you have write permission.
 You can verify if GAP recognizes the AutF2 package using the following command:

     gap> LoadPackage("autf2");
 	─────────────────────────────────────────────────────────────────────────────